ga-curriculum/intro-to-javascript-functions/internal-resources/instructor-guide.md

 ## Return Values

-In the [Return Values](../return-values/README.md) content there is a `compileAndSend` function that has a collection of helper functions:
+In the [Return Values](../return-values/README.md) content, there is a `compileAndSend` function that has a collection of helper functions:

 ```javascript
 function compileAndSend() {